mcdemarco/prepub/README.md

 You will need the `prepub.css` file mentioned above in order to remove chapter headers or turn them into gamebook-style paragraph numbers.
 Feel free to add additional styles to the file as well.

-[Kent Bye's advice](https://puppet.com/blog/how-we-automated-our-ebook-builds-pandoc-and-kindlegen) includes more flags to set to spiff up your output (though I've edited some of them for Twine purposes):
+[Kent Bye's advice](https://puppet.com/blog/how-we-automated-our-ebook-builds-pandoc-and-kindlegen) includes more flags to set to spiff up your output (I've updated some of them for Twine purposes):

-	pandoc -o my-ebook.epub title.txt my-ebook.md --epub-cover-image=cover.jpg --epub-metadata=metadata.xml --toc-depth=1 --css=prepub.css
+	pandoc -o my-ebook.epub title.txt my-ebook.md --epub-cover-image=cover.jpg --epub-metadata=metadata.xml --toc-depth=1 --css=prepub.css --css=mySpiffyStyles.css

-Note that `--epub-stylesheet` has become `--css` in newer versions of pandoc.
+Note that `--epub-stylesheet` has become `--css` in newer versions of pandoc, with which you can also incorporate multiple stylesheets.

+### Tweaking the ePub

+Most changes can be made in the stylesheet; you can make the passage headers/numbers/characters/images bigger or smaller there, as well as centering or coloring them as desired.

+If you're going for a continuous paragraph style like in old gamebooks, you can change `--epub-chapter-level=2` to `--epub-chapter-level=1` and remove the line in the stylesheet that handles 2-page layouts, but this is in no way a recommendation.

 ## Versions

 ### 1.1.0

-Add some numbering options and move the start passage to the beginning of the story.
+Add some passage header options and move the start passage to the beginning of the story.

 ### 1.0.1